 Why I start planning for Christmas in July!

 If you know me at all then you will know that Christmas is my absolute favourite time of the year!
 It has always been this way but particularly since I came to live in England.
 The snow (or at least cold), the lights, the goodwill and cheer by most to most at this time of the year are some of my reasons for loving the season.
-It’s less than half of the year to go before the season is upon us!
+In my mind, it’s ALWAYS almost Christmas!
 So we better get going!
 So why do I start planning so early and what exactly do I do?
 Well here goes:

 I never ever write a list but it’s always in my head!
 And I don’t go looking for specific gifts either, I just know I want to get one or two things for my nearest and dearest.
 The kids always write a list near to Christmas (as if they don’t know I’ve already done my shopping) and to satisfy that, I buy one thing from their list.